bizweekgraphics/swoopyarrows/README.md

 Finally an open source project to match the scope of our ambition! **swoopyarrows.js** makes swoopy arrows between things.

+It is a very simple function, not a closure or whatever.
+It currently depends on jQuery *and* D3 and returns a D3 reference.
+Obviously all that sucks so maybe I'll spruce it up a little before ~~dumping~~ publicizing.

 ### `drawArrow(parent, from, to, degrees, clockwise)`

 **parent** — the svg container or element to which to append the arrow